GrottoPress/shield/docs/14-EMAIL-CONFIRMATION.md

        This email confirmation link will expire in #{Shield.settings.email_confirmation_expiry.total_minutes.to_i} minutes.

-       If you did not initiate this request, ignore this email or reply to let us know.
+       If you did not initiate this request, ignore this email.

        Regards,
        <app name here>.